 - How many people are included in your plan.

 Generally speaking, you can expect to pay somewhere between 4% to 10% of your trip for your travel insurance.
-Learn more about the prices of travel insurance plans for Dubai here.
+Learn more about the prices of Dubai travel health insurance plans at Insubuy.

 Is Healthcare Expensive in the UAE for Tourists?